-Option 1: Individual paper (10-page for undergraduates; 12-page for MA).
+Final paper (10-page for undergraduates; 12-page for MA).
 NOTE SUBMISSION IN 2 PARTS Part I: Choose ONE piece of writing/film/music/art work etc. or an experience that best captures your ideals about love/intimacy.
 Write as detailed as you can about why it is so appealing and your beliefs about love/intimacy.
 This is an opportunity for you to reflect on your own ideas and what you value about love/intimacy.
-Date of Submission: Feb 3.
+Date of Submission: Oct 3.

 Part II: Using the analytical tools you acquire and the critical distance you have gained throughout the course from your own ideals of romance and/or intimacy, write an analysis of your own ideas about love.
-Submit by May 3.
+Submit by Dec 12.
 No late submission will be accepted without prior approval and adequate documentation.
 Penalties will be imposed.

-Option 2: Learning Diary (8 entries)
+Option 2: Learning Diaries (6 entries)

-Choose 8 out of 12 lectures to write your diary entries on.
-4 must be from the Lectures 1 - 6, 4 from 7-12.
-Each entry should be around 400-600 words.
+Choose 6 out of 12 lectures + October 7 seminar to write your diary entries on.
+3 must be on Lectures 1 - 6 or the Oct 7 seminar.